-Besides the Sundays at the Y, Kyle also gets a one to one OT (occupational therapy) session in a pool on Tuesday afternoons, after school.
+Besides the Sundays at the Y, our son also gets a one to one OT (occupational therapy) session in a pool on Tuesday afternoons, after school.
 We pay out of pocket for this and get reimbursed 70% thru my insurance company…when they feel like it.

 The OT has been great and really worked on getting him to follow directions and has started trying to get him to swim in a straight line.
 When he’s motivated he could be swimming laps.
-But keeping him motivated is always the problem with Kyle.
+But keeping him motivated is always the problem with the king.

 So for now we have a 9 year old who can swim better than his mom and dad (although that’s not saying much) and really enjoys it, when the stars are aligned and it’s not too cold and he doesn’t want to do something else, like stim in the sand.

 And for now we are fine with this.
-And we are thrilled that we’ve found something that Kyle excels in and is maybe more advanced at than a typical 9 year old.
+And we are thrilled that we’ve found something that our son excels in and is maybe more advanced at than a typical 9 year old.

-I said in a Facebook post once awhile back that there’s 2 things Kyle’s does better than his typical peers, swim and take pills.
+I said in a Facebook post once awhile back that there’s 2 things the king does better than his typical peers, swim and take pills.

 Now if only taking pills was a Special Olympics event.